Employment law – Unfair dismissal

 Your employer, for example, may have had grounds for dismissing you because of your performance or conduct, but that does not mean they had to take this step.
 If a tribunal believes that no reasonable employer would have dismissed an employee in the same circumstances, then the dismissal will still be unfair.
 In making its decision, the tribunal will take into account the size and administrative resources of your employer.

 Even if there is a justified reason to dismiss you, the dismissal will still be unfair if your employer has not followed a correct process.
 This could be, for instance, where your employer has not followed a proper consultation or selection process in a redundancy situation.
-You should note, however, that your compensation can be reduced even if you win an unfair dismissal case.
-For this to apply, your employer must show that had they followed a correct process, the decision to dismiss would still have been the same.
-This is known as a Polkey reduction of damages.
+For dismissals based on misconduct, or performance, the process that your employer should follow is largely governed by the ACAS Code of Practice , which provides that there should be sufficient investigations, evidence, warnings (in most cases) and the right to be accompanied at meetings.

 What is the qualifying period of employment necessary to make a claim for unfair dismissal?

-You are protected from being unfairly dismissed, providing you have been employed with the same employer for at least 23 months and 3 weeks, and not already been served with notice which expires before 2 years employment.
+You usually need to have been continuously employed with the same employer for at least 23 months and 3 weeks without a break and not already been served with notice expiring before 2 years employment.
+In some cases, you can still claim continuous employment if there has been a break.
+Please click here for a list of when you can do this.

-There are some limited exceptions where the qualifying period does not apply, so that you can bring a claim for unfair dismissal without having worked for any minimum time at all.
+There are also some limited exceptions where the continuous period does not apply at all, so that you can bring a claim for unfair dismissal without having worked for any minimum time.
 This is known as “automatic unfair dismissal” (see below).
-There is also no minimum time period required where your claim relates to discrimination.

 Automatic unfair dismissal (where in most cases there is no qualifying period)

-A dismissal will be ‘automatically unfair’ with no qualifying period of service necessary in the following exceptional circumstances:-
+A dismissal will be ‘automatically unfair’ with no qualifying period of service necessary in exceptional circumstances which include:-

 - if the dismissal was connected with a health and safety reason that you became aware of;